-TO INCREASE THE NUMBER OF SHARES AVAILABLE FOR ISSUANCE UNDER OUR 2020 EQUITY INCENTIVE PLAN BY 5,000,000
+TO INCREASE THE NUMBER OF SHARES AVAILABLE FOR ISSUANCE UNDER OUR 2020 EQUITY INCENTIVE PLAN BY 7,500,000

-On January 1, 2018, our Board adopted the 2018 Equity Incentive Plan ("2018 Plan"), subsequently approved by the shareholders on March 7, 2018, pursuant to which up to 2,500,000 shares of our common stock, stock options, restricted stock, preferred stock, stock-based awards and other awards are reserved for issuance as awards to employees, directors, consultants, advisors and other service providers.
+On January 1, 2018, our Board adopted the 2018 Equity Incentive Plan ("2018 Plan"), subsequently approved by the shareholders on March 7, 2018, pursuant to which up to 5,000,000 shares of our common stock, stock options, restricted stock, preferred stock, stock-based awards and other awards are reserved for issuance as awards to employees, directors, consultants, advisors and other service providers (and have all been allocated).
 As of the date of this Schedule 14A, there are no shares of our common stock remaining to be issued thereunder.
-Upon approval of the amendment to the 2018 Plan, the total number of shares issuable shall be 5,000,000.
+Upon approval of the amendment to the 2018 Plan, the total number of shares available to be issued shall be 7,500,000.